Tenambit

 AreaSearch analysis of residential development drivers sees Tenambit recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Tenambit has averaged around 15 new dwelling approvals per year.
-Over the past five financial years, between FY-21 and FY-25, an estimated 76 homes were approved, with a further 5 approved so far in FY-26.
-On average, 2.4 people have moved to the area per new home constructed over these years, indicating robust demand that supports property values.
+Tenambit has averaged approximately 15 new dwelling approvals per year.
+Between FY-21 and FY-25, an estimated 76 homes were approved, with a further 5 approved in FY-26.
+This results in around 2.4 people moving to the area per new home constructed over these years, indicating strong demand that supports property values.

-New homes are being built at an average expected construction cost value of $401,000, slightly above the regional average, suggesting a focus on quality developments.
-This year has seen $80,000 in commercial approvals registered, reflecting a predominantly residential focus.
-Compared to the Rest of NSW, Tenambit has significantly less development activity, 60.0% below the regional average per person.
+The average construction cost value of new homes is $401,000, slightly above the regional average, suggesting a focus on quality developments.
+In FY-26, $80,000 in commercial approvals have been registered, predominantly reflecting residential development activity.
+Compared to Rest of NSW, Tenambit has significantly less development activity, 60.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties.
-New building activity shows 67.0% detached dwellings and 33.0% attached dwellings, offering a range of medium-density options that cater to various price brackets, from traditional family housing to more affordable compact alternatives.
+The new building activity shows a mix of detached dwellings (67.0%) and attached dwellings (33.0%), expanding medium-density options to cater to various price brackets.

 Frequently Asked Questions - Development